-College Access and Readiness for Everyone
+College Access and Readiness for Everyone (CARE) Program

 - Earn credits toward college graduation

-- Collaborate with college peers
+- Collaborate with college peers and faculty

 - Plan for college and career